AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/creating-calculated-columns.md

 This guide will teach you how to do just that.
 Before getting started, we recommend you check out the [Calculated Column Types guide](../data-analyst/data-warehouse-mgr/calc-column-types.md).
 The Calculated Column Types Guide outlines the types of columns you can create in the Data Warehouse Manager, along with their definitions and examples.

 1. To get started, click **Manage Data** > **Data Warehouse** in the sidebar.
 1. Click the table you want to create a column in.
-For example, if we wanted to create a **Customer Gender** column for revenue segmentation, we'd select the **sales_flat_order** table.
+For example, if we wanted to create a **Customer Gender** column for revenue segmentation, we would select the **sales_flat_order** table.
 1. The table scheme will display.
 Click the **Create New Column** button.
 1. Give your column a name - for example, Customer Gender.
 1. Select the definition for the column.
 This is where the [Calculated Column Types guide](../data-warehouse-mgr/calc-column-types.md) will come in handy!